 Diabetes, high blood pressure, and heart disease often manifest together.

-It is common for one with type 2 diabetes also to have an issue with their heart health and regulating blood pressure—quite prevalent comorbidities.
+It is common for people with type 2 diabetes to also have an issue with their heart health and regulating blood pressure—quite prevalent comorbidities.

-Also, evidence continues to mount in support of the ketogenic diet because of its health benefits related to improving blood lipid profiles, improving blood triglyceride levels, and improving overall cholesterol levels.
+Also, evidence continues to mount in support of the ketogenic diet because of its health benefits related to improving blood lipid profiles, blood triglyceride levels, and overall cholesterol levels.

 Epilepsy, Autism, Alzheimer’s and Dementia (Neurological Health):